judesantos/go-chat/README.md

 GoChat is a chat service developed using Go that allows users to communicate in real-time over the internet.

+The chat server is a WebSocket-based service designed with a channels-for-multiple-connections architecture to ensure higher throughput and stability under high load conditions.

+DOT:

+- Subscriber - The chat user/client
+- Session - A subscriber’s active connection to the chat service.
+- Channel - A chat room that can be configured to operate as either a public or private space.
+- Server - Service that manages the creation, teardown of sessions and channels.
+Also manages subscription and sign-in requests

+## Benchmark tests:

+**Tests ran on apple M2Pro 16GB**

+Client and server are both hosted on the same machine.

+### Test case

+- Create session
+- Send a channel join request
+- Send a message to channel
+- Send a leave channel request
+- Teardown session

+### Test Client:

+Running 1500 test cases per worker, with 20 parallel workers simultaneously sending requests to server.

+### Test case transactions:

+- Establish session
+- Send channel join request
+- Send channel message
+- Send leave channel request
+- Disconnect from server

+### Avg. benchmark test duration:

+29 seconds

+### Avg. latency per test case:

+**0.967** millisecond per test case = 29 seconds / 30,000 test cases

 ## Features

 - Real-time messaging